Carbon removal for individuals

 What it is

-Biomass is processed and the carbon is stored durably through pathways other than biochar (for example, durable materials or geological storage) depending on the method.
+Biomass is processed and the carbon is stored durably through pathways other than biochar (for example, durable materials or geological storage).

 Durability

-Depends on the storage pathway; engineered biomass-based approaches can achieve centuries-long storage when carbon is placed in stable materials or geological storage.
+Depends on the storage pathway, but some engineered approaches can achieve centuries-long storage.

-Method-dependent; some pathways are already certified and verified, while others are still standardising.
+Method-dependent.
+Some pathways are already certified and verified, while others are still maturing.

 Availability for individuals